© Copyright 2OO1-2O17 by Grady McAllister. All rights

 My starting point for any new project would be to look at any existing documentation.
 The chances were high that the material would be outdated or very sketchy.
 Nonetheless, I found the material useful for generating questions during my first interviews with subject matter experts.

-I based the training modules on both interviews and observation of actual job practice.
-All of this was carefully coordinated with the plant unit manager, Each project would lead to a book-length training manual and an audio-visual presentation.
+I based the training modules on probing interviews and observation of actual job practice.
+All of this was carefully coordinated with the plant unit manager, the training center director,and my project manager.
+The result was visual media and a comprehensive training manual.

 The books and scripts covered such topics as the chemical formulation process, unit start-ups and shut downs, job responsibilities, safety procedures, and hazardous chemicals.

-My projects were self-directed and my attitude was proactive.
+My style of working was self-directed and proactive.
 I did most of my writing away from the training center and inside the plant—just a few feet from where the job was actually performed.

 I handled all aspects of instructional design from the initial analysis to the final product—everything, in fact except the pictorial drawings.
 For the manuals,work included all research, writing, and editing.
 For the training media, I added photography, production, and narration.